olgaemms/davidemms.github.io/_posts/2019-09-20-diving-into-the-results.md

 ## Plan for this tutorial

 In this tutorial we're going to explore the results of the OrthoFinder's comparative genomics analysis.
-The analysis OrthoFinder performs is pretty extensive so we'll start with the key results and explore them as you would explore your own results.
+The analysis OrthoFinder performs is pretty extensive so we'll start with the key OrthoFinder results files and explore them as you would explore your own results.
 You can also see a complete listing of the OrthoFinder results files on the GitHub page: [https://github.com/davidemms/OrthoFinder#what-orthofinder-provides](https://github.com/davidemms/OrthoFinder#what-orthofinder-provides).

 ## A first look at the results
 By default OrthoFinder creates a results directory called 'OrthoFinder' inside the input proteome directory and puts the results here.
 My results directory looks like this: